 The local data are specified on Lines 7 and 8.
-Standard GSLIB conventions are used for the data file and the column specifications.
+Standard GSLIB conventions are used for the data 93 file and the column specifications.
 Unconditional realizations are created if the file does not exist.
-The locally varying probabilities are specified on Lines 9, 10 and 11.
-A probability is required for each category even though they must all sum to 1 and there are only K-1 degrees of freedom.
-Line 11 specifies whether the locally varying probabilities represent an areal 2-D map or a full 3-D grid.
-The 2-D values will be replicated to the 3-D grid if required.
-A mask or keyout array the size of the grid may be considered; Lines 12 and 13 specify the keyout file.
-Locations where the keyout value is 0 will not be simulated; locations where the value is 1 will be simulated.
-The entire grid will be simulated if there is no keyout file.
+The 95 locally varying probabilities are specified on Lines 9, 10 and 11.
+A probability is required for each 97 category even though they must all sum to 1 and there are only K-1 degrees of freedom.
+Line 11 99 specifies whether the locally varying probabilities represent an areal 2-D map or a full 3-D grid.
+The 2- 101 D values will be replicated to the 3-D grid if required.
+A mask or keyout array the size of the grid 103 may be considered; Lines 12 and 13 specify the prior mean values and indicator variogram are also shown.